singularityhub/sregistry/docs/pages/plugins/google_build/README.md

 By default, the bucket name will be called `sregistry-gcloud-build-[hostname]`, and since your host is a docker container, that will resolve to a random set of numbers and letters.
+For this reason, we *strongly recommend you set a consistent hostname*.
+If you do not and need to remove and bring up the containers again, the bucket metadata will not match the new bucket name.
 Here is an example of how to set a custom name:

 ```python
 SREGISTRY_GOOGLE_STORAGE_BUCKET="taco-singularity-registry"